conduktor/conduktor-docs/docs/platform/reference/terraform-reference.md

 ### Configure

 To use the Conduktor Terraform Provider, you need to define some minimal configuration:

-- The mode, since the provider can also be used for Conduktor Gateway
+- The mode, since the provider can also be used for managing Conduktor Gateway resources
 - The URL of Conduktor Console
 - The authentication mechanism
   - Using an API key
   - Using local user (usually admin account) credentials

-You can find the full configuration reference [here](https://registry.terraform.io/providers/conduktor/conduktor/latest/docs).
+You can find the full configuration reference on the [Terraform registry page](https://registry.terraform.io/providers/conduktor/conduktor/latest/docs).

 ### Using API key authentication